 The legalization of marijuana in America has been moving at a breakneck speed in recent years as states and territories across the nation have adopted regulations to allow for the medical or recreational use of cannabis.

 Earlier in 2016, marijuana legalization in America reached a tipping point: Medical marijuana became legal in half of the 50 states.
-As far as legalizing cannabis for adult use, others have followed the precedent set by Colorado and Washington, and several states have put some form of legal marijuana on their November 2016 ballots.
+Election 2016 brought additional states into the fold: Now eight states and Washington, D.C., allow adult-use recreational marijuana; 28 states have approved medical marijuana programs.

 Related news on legal marijuana in the U.S.